monotone-studio/monotone/ARCHITECTURE.md

 #### Architecture

-Storage architecture is inspired by log-structured approach and implements custom made memory-disk hybrid engine.
+Storage architecture is inspired by Log-Structured approach and implements custom made memory-disk hybrid data storage engine.
+Overall design follows ideas from Sophia and PostgreSQL (Timescale), addopted for IoT and high-performance sequential data storage/access patterns.

+Whole database can be seen as a 64bit range sparse array of ordered events.
 Data stored in sorted partition files.
+Each partition has `[min, max]`.
 Partitions never overlap.
-Whole database can be seen as a 64bit range sparse array of events.

-Event is a pair of [u64 id, raw data].
+Event is a pair of `[u64 id, raw data]`.
 This can be seen almost the same as in key-value approach, beside the addition of id field.
 Event Id is used as a key and represents serial (or time) primary key.
 Additionally it is possible to specify custom comparator, which can be used to implement compound key (use additional embedded key in your data together with id).